StevieC7/castiron/README.md

 # Castiron
-A podcast player written in Rust.
+A desktop podcast player application written in Rust.